Home>Compounding

 Compounding on Investments and Debt

-Compound interest works on both assets and liabilities.
-While compounding boosts the value of an asset more rapidly, it can also increase the amount of money owed on a loan, as interest accumulates on the unpaid principal and previous interest charges.
-Even if you make loan payments, compounding interest may result in the amount of money you owe being greater in future periods.
+While compounding accelerates the growth of an asset, it can also increase the amount owed on a debt, as interest accumulates on both the principal and the unpaid interest.
+Even if you are making payments, the compounding effect may result in a larger debt in future periods.

 Example of Compounding

-To illustrate how compounding works, suppose $10,000 is held in an account that pays 5% interest annually.
-After the first year or compounding period, the total in the account has risen to $10,500, a simple reflection of $500 in interest being added to the $10,000 principal.
-In year two, the account realizes 5% growth on both the original principal and the $500 of first-year interest, resulting in a second-year gain of $525 and a balance of $11,025.
+Let’s demonstrate how compounding works.
+Imagine $10,000 is deposited into an account that offers 5% annual interest.
+After the first year, the total grows to $10,500—$500 of interest added to the original $10,000 principal.
+In the second year, the 5% interest is calculated on both the principal and the $500 of interest, resulting in a second-year gain of $525, bringing the balance to $11,025.

 Example of Compounding